BREAKING CHAINS: Looking for Peace

 With graduation around the corner, Lindsey is looking forward to continuing her work as a receptionist at an animal hospital and searching for a permanent home, where she can begin her life outside of Gilgal.

-As her graduation date approaches and Lindsey prepares to leave Gilgal, she wants people to know that “change truly does happen” at Gilgal!
+As Lindsey prepares to enter the next chapter of her life, she wants people to know that “change truly does happen” at Gilgal!
 Thank you for your investment in women served at Gilgal.